Devoteam/Hoppscotch-Setup/README.md

       - `GOOGLE_CALLBACK_URL`:
       - `GOOGLE_SCOPE`:
    - Other Auth
-      - If you want to add the other auth methods read the official documentation (https://docs.hoppscotch.io/documentation/self-host/community-edition/install-and-build).
+      - If you want to add the other auth methods read the [official Hoppschotch documentation](https://docs.hoppscotch.io/documentation/self-host/community-edition/install-and-build).
 5. Rate Limit Config
    - `RATE_LIMIT_TTL`: The time it takes to refresh the maximum number of requests being received.
    - `RATE_LIMIT_MAX`: The maximum number of requests that Hoppscotch can handle under RATE_LIMIT_TTL.